stephengold/Acorus/README.md

 Acorus provides simple mechanisms to:
 + bind keyboard keys, mouse buttons, and joystick buttons (hotkeys) to names that are meaningful to the application (actions)
-+ determine which actions are active (signals)
++ determine which hotkeys are active (signals)
 + detect input combinations such as "Ctrl+C" (combos)
-+ use different hotkey binding in different contexts (input modes)
++ use different hotkey bindings in different contexts (input modes)
 + display on-screen UI help for an input mode, localized for the system's keyboard layout (help nodes)

 Input modes can be configured dynamically and/or loaded from files.

+Acorus provides:
-Acorus provides an `Application` implementation tailored for demos and a default input mode to emulate a `SimpleApplication`.
++ 2 `Application` implementations tailored for demos
++ a default input mode for emulating a `SimpleApplication`
-It also provides simplified management of:
++ classes to simplify management of:
   + asset locators (for asset editors) and
   + display settings (for settings dialogs).

 [Jump to table of contents](#toc)